greenelab/deep-review/SETUP.md

 #### Add the private key to GitHub

+If you would like GitHub Actions to use SSH for deployment, rather than via HTTPS using `GITHUB_TOKEN`, perform the steps in this section.
+**Skip this section if solely using Travis CI for deployment.**

 ```sh
 # Print the URL for adding the private key to GitHub
 echo "https://github.com/$OWNER/$REPO/settings/secrets"